kanaria69/Mainecoco/README.md

-## How do you find Will Smith in the snow?
-Look for fresh prints.
+## What did the dog say to the two trees?
+Bark bark.